MasterLexhie/MasterLexhie/README.md

 - 🌱 I’m currently learning Strapi and React.js;
 - 👯 I’m looking to collaborate on Projects that will contribute to my growth🤝;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I am currently in school and i enjoy reading books (Any book that interests me);
+- ⚡️ Fun-Fact: I enjoy reading books and playing video games;
 - 📫 How to reach me: kanuprecious89@gmail.com;

 **Languages and Tools:**